FAM-CS/CS361-Microservice/README.md

 yyyy-mm-dd,float
 ```
 ### Setup
-Before you run the API, run "source .env" to fill:
+Before you run the API, run `source .env` to fill env variables:
 ```
 PORT = ...
 API_KEY = ...
+GRADE_FOLDER = ...
 ```
-Also do:
+- **NOTE**: api keys are not used, if added it's a "dummy" one

+Install needed python libraries:
 ```
 pip install -r requirements.txt
 ```
-**NOTE**: api keys are not used, if added it's a "dummy" one

 ### Run
 ```